CONTENT LINKS

 Other languages that use the term have their own ways of pronouncing it, and of forming the plural.

-Don’t try going back to the Classical Latin pronunciation—unless, of course, you are speaking Classical Latin (as some of us at Crystal Resumés occasionally do).
+Don’t try going back to the Classical Latin pronunciation—unless, of course, you are speaking Classical Latin (which is occasionally heard here at Crystal Résumés).
 But for the record, the Classical Latin pronunciation is kuh-RIK-oo-lum WEE-tie (second word rhymes with “sweet eye”).
 It’s Latin for “the course of (someone’s) life”—which is the original meaning of the word “career.”
-(If you’re applying for a job at the Vatican, you’ll usually find a different pronunciation of Latin in use there, and will probably be communicating in Italian or International English, not in Latin.)

 CV—see Curriculum Vitae

-.DOC & .DOCX FORMATS—see Word Resumé
+.DOC & .DOCX FORMATS—see Word Résumé

-“E-resumé” may have some use as a general concept because it reminds you that making the best use of electronic resumés requires meeting a much wider range of technical requirements than paper resumés have to meet.
-But outside of that, it’s misleading, because the different types of e-resumés have little or nothing in common beyond the fact that they’re electronic rather than paper.
+“E-résumé” may have some use as a general concept because it reminds you that making the best use of electronic résumés requires meeting a much wider range of technical requirements than paper résumés have to meet.
+But outside of that, it’s misleading, because the different types of e-résumés have little or nothing in common beyond the fact that they’re electronic rather than paper.
 They are based on different and unrelated technologies, and have different purposes.
 So they have very different technical requirements and must be used in different ways.
 Thus, learning about them means learning about each one separately.
-For more information about them, see the entries for each in this Resumé Encyclopedia.
+For more information about them, see the entries for each in this Résumé Encyclopedia.

-FEDERAL RESUMÉS, STATEMENTS, ETC.
+FEDERAL RÉSUMÉS, STATEMENTS, ETC.

-Crystal Resumés does not currently provide Federal resumé services.
+Crystal Résumés does not currently provide Federal résumé services.

 Federal job applications also require special narrative statements—KSAs, ECQs, MTQs, etc.—that give extensive concrete illustrations of your experience.
 These statements range from a half a page to one-and-a-half pages each, depending on the situation.